-"They told to Son-mor, of Clunar, who was slain by Cormac in fight.
-Three days darkened Son-mor, over his brother's fall.
++ Cluan-er, man of the field.
+This chief was killed in battle by Cormac slain by Cormac in fight.
+Three da's darkened Sommor, over his brother's fall.
 His spouse beheld the silent king, and foresaw his steps to war.
-She prepared the bow in secret, to attend her blue-shielded hero.
-To her dwelt darkness at Atha when he was not there.
-From their hundred streams by night poured down the sons of Alnecma.
+She prepared the bow, in secret, to attend her blue-shielded hero.
+To her dwelt darkness, at Atha when he was not there.
+From their hundred streams, by night, poured down the sons of Alnecma.
 They had heard the shield of the king, and their rage arose.
-In clanging arms they moved along towards Ullin of the groves.
-Son-mor struck his shield at times, the leader of the war.
+In clanging arms, they moved along, towards Ullin of the groves.
+Son-mor struck his shield, at times, the leader of the war.

-"Far behind followed Sul-allin, over the streamy hills.
-She was a light on the mountain when they crossed the vale below.
-Her steps were stately on the vale when they rose on the mossy hill.
+"Far behind followed Sul-allin," over the streamy hills.
+She was a light on the mountain, when they crossed the vale below.
+Her steps were stately on the vale, when they rose on the mossy hill.
 She feared to approach the king, who left her in echoing Atha.
 But when the roar of battle rose; when host was rolled on host; when Son-mor burnt, like the fire of heaven in clouds, with her spreading hair came Sul-allin; for she trembled for her king.
-He stopped the rushing strife to save the love of heroes.
+He stopt the rushing strife to save the love of heroes.
 The foe fled by night; Clunar slept without his blood; the blood which ought to be poured upon the warrior's tomb.

 "Nor rose the rage of Son-mor, but his days were silent and dark.
-Sul-allin wandered by her grey streams with her tearful eyes.
-Often did she look on the hero when he was folded in his thoughts.
+Sul-allin wandered," by her grey streams, with her tearful eyes.
+Often did she look, on the hero, when he was folded in his thoughts.
 But she shrunk from his eyes, and turned her lone steps away.
-Battles rose like a tempest and drove the mist from his soul.
-He beheld with joy her steps in the hall, and the white rising of her hands on the harp."
+Battles rose, like a tempest, and drove the mist from his soul.
+He beheld, with joy, her steps in the hall, and the white rising of her hands on the harp."